Chapter 5:

 “Not really.
 Captain of the debate team, ran a little bit of track, and was pretty average.”

 “Doesn’t sound too average.
-Compared to me, you seem to have had an awesome time in school.”
+Compared to me, you had an awesome time in school.”

 “Maybe.
 Spike…what’s up with all the questions?”